+86 156 9019 9025 (WeChat & WhatsApp)

 What Is Standard Steel Grating?

-Standard Steel Grating typically refers to a welded grating made from bearing bars and cross bars, constructed using carbon steel or stainless steel.
-These gratings follow industry norms in bar spacing and dimensions, making them suitable for a wide range of applications.
-They are often used in walkways, platforms, and flooring in factories, power plants, wastewater treatment facilities, and shipping yards.
+Standard Steel Grating is typically constructed from carbon or stainless steel, featuring a welded structure of load-bearing bars and cross bars.
+It adheres to established industry norms for bar spacing and dimensions, making it a reliable and adaptable solution for a wide array of applications.
+You will frequently find it in factories, power plants, wastewater treatment facilities, and shipping yards.

 Common Standard Sizes and Dimensions